1. Overview

 8. SD Card

-Due to resource constraints BunHMI only allow limited file descripts.
-Currently, you can open 4 files at the same time.
-If you need access another file, the original opened file will be closed.
+Due to resource constraints, BunHMI allows only a limited number of file descriptors.
+Currently, you can open a maximum of 4 files simultaneously.
+If you need to access another file, one of the previously opened files will be automatically closed.

 ptr(sys.f_dir(""));

-This will open SD Card file "/test2.txt" in write mode, and use file descriptor 0.
+This example opens the SD card file "/test2.txt" in write mode and assigns it to file descriptor 0.

 f_dir(path, [offset=0], [cnt=0]) |